MONTBRETIA

 This plant is a man-made hybrid between Potts Montbretia (Crocosmia Pottsii) and Falling Stars (Crocosmia Aurea) which was performed in France.

-Name derived from the Greek, crocos = crocus or saffron, and osmos= smell or odour because it has the aroma of saffron when moist, saffron being a spice: the stigmas of the crocus flower.
 Montbretia is not native, but widely escaped from gardens now growing on seaside cliff tops, and grassy banks near the sea, hardly ever inland.
-It is to be found, or was in 1965, all the way along the Isle of Man tramway between Laxey, through Minorca to Onchan Head.
+It is to be found, or was in 1965, all the way along the sides of Isle of Man Manx Electric Railway lines between Laxey, through Minorca to Onchan Head.

 Distribution